sonic-pi-net/sonic-pi/SYNTH_DESIGN.md

 - Some synths have been left out on purpose.
 The `:dull_bell` and `:pretty_bell` synths depend on the interrelations of the envelopes of their partials and no reasonable way of adding a gate parameter was found.
 Also, merely percussive synths like the SC808 group of synths were not enabled to be used with a gate.

-- On some synths, e. g. `:kalimba` it is necessary to reduce the default `:release` in order for the gate to take effect.
+- On some synths, e. g. `:kalimba`, it is necessary to reduce the default `:release` in order for the gate to take effect.